sanger-pathogens/chado-tools/README.md

     conda install -c bioconda chado-tools

 ### Using a Docker container
-The program has been containerized by the BioContainers community.
-The latest build can be found [here](https://biocontainers.pro/#/tools/chado-tools).
+The program is also available as a standalone Docker container.
+The latest build can be downloaded from [DockerHub](https://hub.docker.com/r/sangerpathogens/chado-tools) with the command

+    docker pull sangerpathogens/chado-tools

 When running the container with Docker, use the flags `--interactive --tty` and map all required environment variables (see below) with flag `--env`.